 Action Step: Be sure to have your blood pressure checked at least every two years.
 If you do have high blood pressure, work with your family doctor to keep it in check through lifestyle changes and medication.
 Improving your blood pressure could cut your risk of stroke by as much as 48 percent.

 Strokes Are More Common in African Americans

 A stroke happens when the blood supply to the brain is blocked or severely limited.
 Because risk factors for stroke like high blood pressure, diabetes and obesity are more prevalent in African Americans, they often have strokes earlier in life and are twice as likely to die from them as whites.
 Sickle cell anemia is a genetic condition in African Americans that can contribute to stroke risk also.

 The good news: Up to 80 percent of strokes can be prevented through choices you make.
 Smoking doubles your stroke risk, so actions like quitting smoking, and taking steps to lower your blood pressure can make a big impact on whether or not you suffer from a stroke.
-In fact, lowering your blood pressure can cut stroke risk by 48 percent.

 Action Step: Research indicates that getting at least 150 minutes per week of moderate intensity exercise (activity that increases your heart rate and makes you sweat) reduces your stroke risk.
 Make time for at least 30 minutes of exercise on most days of the week.

 To take good care of your health, don't forget to get an annual physical exam.
 Your doctor can help you determine your specific risk factors and provide guidance on how to avoid illnesses that could affect you and your family.